 While most industries are suffering from a rapid decrease of development, some are on a surge.
 And one most talked about hot product is: Face Mask.

-In this article, I’ll show you how to import face masks from China.
+In this article, I’ll show you how to import face mask from China.

 (Step by step)

-In fact, we have some customers who already imported from China successfully.
+In fact, we have some customers who already imported face mask from China successfully.

 And in today’s post, I’ll show you exactly how to do it.
 (And avoid losses)

 - Step #1: Investigate Your Market and See If There Is a Chance to Sell

 - Step #2: Verify What Types of Masks You Can Import and Sell

 - Step #3: Find A Supplier of The Mask(s)